loc-conformance/linebench/README.md

 [releases](https://github.com/loc-conformance/linebench/releases) page.
 Every counter and corpus definition is built into the binary.

-On PATH it wants git, [hyperfine](https://github.com/sharkdp/hyperfine), curl or wget, and tar.
+It needs git, [hyperfine](https://github.com/sharkdp/hyperfine), curl or wget, and tar on PATH.
 The last two come with every Unix, and Windows 10 and 11 carry both. cargo is needed only for a counter that publishes no binaries and has to be built (tokei), and perl for one that ships as a script (cloc on Linux and macOS).